Mycoremediation & Restoration 101

 - Cultivating, amplifying, and inoculating plant roots with native mycorrhizal fungi to support plant health, reduce erosion, increase water retention, improve soil structure, and the overall ecology.

-- Cultivating, amplifying, and inoculating organic matter with native decomposing fungi to increase species diversity and provide fodder for animals and insects.
+- Cultivating, amplifying, and inoculating organic matter with native decomposing fungi to decrease fire hazards and create topsoil in deforested or eroded areas.
+This will also lead to the increase in fungal species diversity while providing fodder for animals and insects.

 In areas affected by chemical, elemental, and biological contaminants, fungi can be applied to reduce these toxins, potentially to non-toxic concentrations.
 Example mycoremediation strategies include:

 - Cultivating, amplifying, and inoculating soils with native mycorrhizal fungi to bind up or draw out heavy metals, such as arsenic, mercury, lead, radioactive cesium, and copper.
 Many ectomycorrhizal fungi have been shown to channel toxic heavy metals out of the soil and concentrate them into their fruit bodies.